phillipsmn/git-essentials/new-branch-file.md

 # New Branch File

-Only shows up in the new branch
+Shows up in master and new-branch.